aws-samples/serverless-woocommerce-workshop/test/k6/README.md

 1. Install [k6](https://k6.io) (instructions [here](https://k6.io/docs/getting-started/installation/))
 2. Clone the repo
-3. Navigate to the directory and `k6 run -e HOSTNAME=dog.lambdashop.xyz main.js` (make sure k6 is on your PATH)
+3. Navigate to the directory and `k6 run -e HOSTNAME=<your woocommerce website domain name> main.js` (make sure k6 is on your PATH)

 ## Contents